vexxhost/ansible-role-openstack-oslo/README.md

 | `openstack_oslo_db_username`     | Database username                      |
 | `openstack_oslo_db_password`     | Database password                      |
 | `openstack_oslo_db_config_files` | List of configuration files to update  |

+Once this role runs, it will set `openstack_oslo_db_config_result` which you have to check for changes.

 Dependencies